 Document the results.

-All repositories of EPHI will be identified and logged into a common catalogue.
-An EPHI repository may be in the form of a database, spreadsheet, folder, storage device, document or other form of electronic information that is accessed by one or more users.
+All repositories of ePHI will be identified and logged into a common catalogue.
+An ePHI repository may be in the form of a database, spreadsheet, folder, storage device, document or other form of electronic information that is accessed by one or more users.
 Each repository will be logged with the appropriate level of file, system, and owner information including, but not limited to:

 Repository Name